vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/observability-k8s-platform-monitoring.md

 ### Grafana Data Sources & Dashboards

-`kube-prometheus` also ships with a default datastore for Prometheus already set up with the parameters needed to injest time-series data.
+`kube-prometheus` also ships with a default datastore for Prometheus already set up with the parameters needed to ingest time-series data.

 ![Grafana Data Source](/images/guides/kubernetes/observability/grafana-ds.png)